oceanprotocol/react/README.md

 ![iu](https://user-images.githubusercontent.com/90316/80356686-1650c080-887a-11ea-854e-bdc2bbdb0c20.jpeg)

 **WE ARE IN HARDWARE MODE.
-This project is in a conceptual phase and nothing works.**
+This project is in a conceptual phase and most stuff does not work yet.**

 ---